 ✔️ Why you'll love this recipe!

-- With just a few basic ingredients and minimal preparation time, these scones are incredibly easy to make.
-Even novice bakers can achieve excellent results, making it an ideal recipe for those looking to improve their baking skills.
+- Made with just a few basic ingredients and requiring minimal preparation time, these scones are incredibly easy to whip up.

-- Scones are perfect for sharing with friends and family, making them a great choice for gatherings, picnics, or special occasions.
+- Ideal for sharing, scones are a fantastic choice for gatherings, picnics, or special occasions.

-- Victoria scones are freezer-friendly, so why not bake a double batch and freeze some for another time?
+- Victoria scones are freezer-friendly, so consider baking a double batch to enjoy later!

 🛒 Ingredient notes

-225g self-raising flour, plus extra for dusting: Self-raising flour is a versatile ingredient that already contains a raising agent (usually baking powder), making it perfect for scones, cakes, and other baked goods.
-The extra flour is needed for dusting the work surface to prevent the dough from sticking while rolling and shaping the scones.
+225g self-raising flour, plus extra for dusting: This flour contains a raising agent, making it ideal for scones.
+The extra flour prevents sticking while rolling out the dough.

-50g cold unsalted butter, cut into cubes: Cold unsalted butter is essential for creating a tender, flaky scone.
-Cutting the butter into cubes and keeping it cold ensures it will be evenly distributed in the dough, which contributes to the desired texture.
+50g cold unsalted butter, cut into cubes: Essential for a tender, flaky scone.
+Keeping the butter cold ensures even distribution in the dough.

-50g caster sugar: Caster sugar is a fine sugar that dissolves quickly and evenly, making it perfect for baking.
-It adds a touch of sweetness to the scones without overpowering the other flavours.
+50g caster sugar: A fine sugar that dissolves quickly, adding a subtle sweetness without overpowering the other flavours.

-100ml whole milk, plus extra for glazing: Whole milk provides moisture and helps to bind the ingredients together.
-Using whole milk instead of low-fat options adds richness to the scones.
-The extra milk is used for glazing the tops of the scones before baking, giving them a beautiful golden-brown finish.
+100ml whole milk, plus extra for glazing: Provides moisture and richness.
+The extra milk is used for glazing, giving the scones a golden-brown finish.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post